oPelayo/the_Way_two/README.md

 Project Overview

 The primary objective was the implementation of a customer management system for a tangible retail store.
-The system maintains two distinct databases—one dedicated to the physical store and the other to the online store.
+The system maintains two distinct databases: one dedicated to the physical store and the other to the online store.

 Key Features